Last Updated on: 1st June 2023, 09:51 amWATCH IN STORY MODE

 Although public health campaigns and programs have resulted in better oral health and decreased cavities in the world population, specialists consider that the percentage of citizens affected by cavities is still very high.
-This type of injury can occur on any surface of the teeth or more than one tooth at a time, so there are different types of cavities.
-Let’s get to know one of them, not very well known among the population: cavities in between teeth, interproximal or interdental caries.
+This type of injury can occur on any surface of the teeth or more than one tooth at a time, so there are different types of cavities in between teeth.
+Let’s get to know one of them, which is not very well known among the population: cavities in between teeth, interproximal or interdental caries.

 They are hard to detect cavities.
 They are located between the teeth and are especially serious because they usually affect the two adjacent teeth.
 The area between two teeth is an area where it is more common to find remains of food and bacterial plaque; therefore, we will also find tartar.
-This type of cavities progresses quite quickly because in this area,, the tooth structure is more delicate than that of the chewing area.
+This type of cavity in between teeth progresses quite quickly because, in this area, the tooth structure is more delicate than that of the chewing area.
 Thus, it is possible that if they are not detected in time, the decay could go deep into the nerve of the tooth (pulp), causing tooth sensitivity or even pain.

 The symptoms of cavities, in general, depend on the affected area and its depth.
 Therefore, symptoms such as pain are only experienced when cavities have gone beyond the tooth’s enamel, reaching the dentin.
 Initially, pain is only felt when ingesting cold, hot, or sweet drinks, which means that the dental pulp is not yet affected.

-Once cavities have caused damage to the pulp of the tooth, it can cause pain even without the intervention of an external agent.
+Once cavities in between teeth have caused damage to the pulp of the tooth, they can cause pain even without the intervention of an external agent.
 There is a possibility that the pulp has died and the piece becomes sensitive when chewed on or it is pressed with the tongue or a finger because of the inflammation of the root or, because of infection.

 They are challenging to detect, so it is a good idea to go to the dentist at least two times a year.
 There are occasions when the dentist can only diagnose them through X-rays, because they are not visible to the naked eye, unless they are already widespread, causing obvious destruction of the teeth.

-To treat them, it is necessary to evaluate if one or both teeth are affected, in which the last case, it is advisable to repair both teeth in the same session.
+To treat cavities in between teeth, it is necessary to evaluate if one or both teeth are affected, in which the last case, it is advisable to repair both teeth in the same session.
 Generally, for interproximal cavities, standard cavity reconstruction techniques are used.